Thailand's Central retail group, Signa to buy Selfridges - NewsBreak

 Thailand's Central retail group, Signa to buy Selfridges

-BANGKOK — (AP) — Thailand’s Central Group and Austrian real estate group Signa said Friday they plan to buy luxury British department store chain Selfridges.
+Thailand’s Central Group and Austrian real estate group Signa said Friday they plan to buy luxury British department store chain Selfridges

 Selfridges was founded in 1908 by Harry Gordon Selfridge and is controlled by the billionaire Weston family of Canada.
 The group owns 18 department stores including a historic property in London’s Oxford Street shopping district.